ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

     #terms.item[Referential Transparency][The ability to replace a function with its results without affecting the surrounding program.]
   ]

   The package manager and build system, Nix, is purely functional and operates under this same functional programming maxim of immutability.
 In Nix the packages used to build development environments and software are immutable, and never change after being built.
-Nix stores packages in a Nix store, where each package has its own unique directory denoted by a cryptographic hash of the package's build dependency graph @how_nix_works.
+Nix stores packages in a Nix store, where each package has its own unique directory denoted by a cryptographic hash of the package's build dependency graph.
 Nix (the package manager) configured in Nix (the functional programming language), where packages are built from _Nix expressions_.
 A Nix expression describes all aspects of a package build action to form a derivation.
 Nix expressions are deterministic, as in that building a package from an Nix expression twice will produce the same output.

   == II.
 Nix the functional programming language
   #line(length: 100%, stroke: 1pt + black)

-  Nix a domain specific purely functional, dynamically type and lazily evaluated programming language.
+  Nix a domain specific purely functional, dynamically type and lazily evaluated programming language @hausch_hauser_uekermann_2025.
 Nix expressions are expressions written in the Nix programming language, a language with a JSON-esque syntax.
 Nix even describes itself as JSON with functions.
 Values in the Nix programming language can be either primitive data type, lists, attribute sets and functions @nix_language_basics_2016.
 An attribute set in Nix is a collection of name value pairs, similar to dictionaries or hash maps in other languages.
   ```Nix
   {
     string = "hello";